-Kinesiology is the study of human movement.
+Kinesiology Fundamentals is the study of human movement.
 It involves applying the anatomy of the musculo-skeletal system to functional movement as a basis to understanding of exercise.
 Additional lab hours required.

-Prerequisites: BIO 207 and Reading Proficiency.
+Prerequisites: BIO 207 with a grade of C or better and Reading Proficiency.